 Since it was first published over 50 years ago, Little’s Law has been applied, with great success, to numerous fields such as telecommunications networks, retail supply chain management, logistics and manufacturing.
 But is it applicable to project delivery?
 If so, how can we benefit from its use?
-In this short tutorial we explain the application of Little’s Law to the delivery of capital projects.
+In the first of what is intended to be a series of short tutorials in the Journal, we explain the application of Little’s Law to the delivery of capital projects.
 Little’s Law provides insight into how increasing work-in-process (WIP) has a detrimental impact on cycle time.
 This is counterintuitive to common practice in conventional project management, where the belief is that increasing WIP will increase throughput and ‘get more things going.’

 This illustrates a continuous process flow, where input items are continuously being transformed by the notional production system into outputs, with the system in steady state operating over many cycles.
 A simple example might be a single step in any manufacturing process, such as when individual sheets of paper are assembled together into packages of paper.
 In the context of capital projects, an example might be the sequence of activities needed to develop an onshore field: for instance, engineering > fabrication > delivery > installation or site construction > drilling > completions > flow back.

 Applying Little’s Law to the Delivery of Capital Projects

 For the setting illustrated in Figure 1, Hopp & Spearman1 express Little’s Law as:

 TH = WIP / CT

 where TH is throughput expressed in terms of items/unit time, WIP is work-in-process expressed in terms of items and CT is cycle time expressed in terms of time units/item.
 This relationship holds valid as long as the two following conditions are satisfied:

 1. The values are based on a long-term average

 2. The production system is stable, which includes events such as WIP rising and falling, batching, and extended cycle time due to equipment failures.2